thukhakyawe/Lab-How-To-Automate-AWS-Instance-Start-and-Stop-By-Using-Cloudwatch-and-EventBridge/README.md

 | 4:00 AM    | 7:00 PM   | cron(30 21 * * ? *) | cron(30 12 * * ? *) |

 ------
-**_That's it!
-You have finished How To Automate AWS Instance Start and Stop By Using Lambda and EventBridge._**
+**_That's it!.You have finished How To Automate AWS Instance Start and Stop By Using Lambda and EventBridge.Special Thanks to My SRE Team_**
 -----